US conducts strike in Iraq on Kataib Hezbollah commander responsible for attacks on American forces | KRDO

 In addition to the three soldiers killed in the Jordan attack, three other service members were medically evacuated to Landstuhl Regional Medical Center in Germany.
 Deputy Pentagon Press Secretary Sabrina Singh told reporters on Tuesday that one remains there, while the other two service members have been transferred back to the US.

-Iraq’s Joint Operations Command said on Wednesday night that it is investigating an incident after a vehicle was targeted in eastern Baghdad and killed two people.
+Iraq’s Joint Operations Command said earlier Wednesday that it is investigating an incident after a vehicle was targeted in eastern Baghdad and killed two people.

 “A specialized technical team from the security services began investigating an incident targeting a civilian vehicle within the Al-Mashtal area,” on Wednesday night, the statement said.